-This article explains benchmarking in a practical way.
-After reading you will understand the basics of this powerful marketing tool.
+Benchmarking: this article explains a benchmark and benchmarking in a practical way.
+After reading you will understand the basics of this powerful marketing and compare approach.

 Benchmarking is used and applied within the (strategic) management of organizations.
 Several aspects of processes are evaluated against the best performance of other companies.
 It is however necessary that this comparison is made between companies with common features (peer group).

 Through this approach, organizations will acquire a better understanding of how they can tackle developments and improvements in the best possible way.
 This approach can be a non-recurring event, but it is increasingly used as a continuous process to improve the performance of the organization.